arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 ### 3. Open the Serial Monitor of the Arduino MKR WiFi 1010 board

-Once you have everythig connected, open the Serial Monitor and reset the Portenta.
-Afeter reseting the Portenta board, you should get in your Serial Monitor something similar to the following image:
+Once you have everything connected, open the Serial Monitor and reset the Portenta.
+After resetting the Portenta board, your Serial Monitor should display something similar to the following image:

 ![Troubleshooting USB communication info.](assets/por_ard_usbh_serial_info.png)